gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    by encapsulating them in DTLS protected CRYPTO chunks.

    Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending data over the SCTP association.
 From this point all chunks will be protected by encapsulating them in DTLS protected CRYPTO chunks.
-The chunks are input as plaint text application data input to DTLS.
+The SCTP chunks to be included in an SCTP packet are input as plaint text application data input to DTLS.
 The encrypted DTLS application data record is then encapsulated in the CRYPTO chunk and the packet is transmitted.
 TODO forward ref to DTLS CRYPTO chunk processing

-   In the receiving SCTP stack each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
+   In the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
 In that association context for the CRYPTO chunk there will exist reference to one or more DTLS connections used to protect the data.
 The DTLS connection actually used to protect this packet is identified by two DCI bits in the CRYPTO chunk's flags.
 Using the identified DTLS session the content of the CRYPTO chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
-And if decryption was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as path received on, original packet size, and ECN bits.
+And if decryption and integrity verification was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as path received on, original packet size, and ECN bits.

    When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A different DTLS Connection ID (DCI) than currently used among the CRYPTO chunk flags are used to indicate that this is a new handshake.
+A different DTLS Connection Index (DCI) than currently used among the CRYPTO chunk flags are used to indicate that this is a new handshake.
 When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection to protect the plain text payload.
 After a